piwheels/piwheels/install.md

-# Installation
+# Installation on a Raspberry Pi

-Installation instructions (all as root), based on Raspbian Jessie Lite.
+Installation instructions (all as root), based on Raspbian Jessie Lite (or Mythic Beasts' Raspbian server image).

 First, install the required Debian packages: